 - Go through the previous year questions.

-- Get an idea how the questions are be asked.
+- Get an idea of how the questions are being asked.

-- Please remember, the question pattern may vary, but the answer to the question is same.
+- Please remember, the question pattern may vary, but the answer to the question is the same.

 - The Questions are supposed to ask the basic concept of the particular subject.

-- Focus on the areas where maximum question been asked.
+- Focus on the areas where maximum questions have been asked.

-- Do practice papers and test series question papers as much as possible before the exams; and trying doing it according to strict exams time frame.
+- Do practice papers and test series question papers as much as possible before the exams, and try doing it according to strict exams time frame.